MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 ### Updates for version 3.0.0 (the EXO V3 module)

-3.0.0 is the officially released version of the 2.0.6-PreviewX versions of the module, and is now known as the Exchange Online PowerShell V3 module (abbreviated as the EXO V3 module).
-The EXO V3 module improves upon the historical capabilities of the EXO V2 module (version 2.0.5 and earlier) with the following features:
+Versions 3.0.0 is the General Availability (GA) release of the 2.0.6-PreviewX versions of the module, and is now known as the EXO V3 module.
+This version improves upon the historical capabilities of the EXO V2 module (version 2.0.5 and earlier) with the following features:

 - [Certificate based authentication](app-only-auth-powershell-v2.md) (also known as CBA or app-only authentication) is available for Security & Compliance PowerShell.